roryl/lucee-book/java_virtual_machine.md

 Download URLs change frequently so use this: https://www.google.com/?#q=jdk+download

 ### Server
-There are several Tomcat configurations that must be implemented, along with an implementation of
+There are several Tomcat configurations that must be implemented along with a simple script.
 #### Tomcat Config
 Update your setenv.sh config to include the following: